Course Handout - From Frontal Lobe Syndrome to Dysexecutive Syndrome

 "Attention Deficit Hyperactivity Disorder or ADHD is regarded as the most common neurobehavioural disorder affecting children.
 Its prevalence is estimated to be between 3-10% of school age children with a two-three times greater preponderance in boys compared to girls.
 The diagnosis of ADHD is based upon clinical grounds as defined by DSM-IV criteria.
 Core symptoms include hyperactivity, impulsivity, distractibility, and inattentiveness." (e1.)

-and Pentland (1998) warn of residual attentional deficits following childhood CHI.
-They found
+and Pentland (1998) warn of residual attentional deficits following childhood

-summary variables extracted from attention tasks" (p283).
+wide range of summary variables extracted from attention tasks" (p283).